FCARRILLOM/ARTranslateApp/README.md

 ![](ARSpeech.gif)

-This app is intended to be used on an augmented reality headset but for the meantime and for porject validation is has been developed as an iOS app since it is the area in which I have the most knowledge.
+This app is intended to be used on an augmented reality headset but for the meantime and for project validation, it has been developed as an iOS app since it is the area in which I have the most knowledge.
 It will soon be adapted to function with Google Cardboard and if I get a computer with Windows 10 I plan translate it to C# so it can run in Unity and in a Microsoft Hololens Emulator.

 Possible means of distribution:
 - Microsoft Hololens